The Vine & Fig Tree Worldview

 Christian Reconstruction

 Very few have heard of this idea, but it was an influential movement that created "the Religious Right" and helped elect Ronald Reagan, even though Christian Reconstructionism is highly critical of the Religious Right and Reagan's secular conservatism.
-Christian Reconstructionists proclaim "the crown rights of King Jesus."
+Christian Reconstructionists proclaim "The Crown Rights of Christ the King."
 They argue that it is the moral obligation of Christians to recapture or destroy every institution for Jesus Christ.

 The means by which this task will be accomplished is Biblical Law.
 These are the "tools of dominion."
 The Christian Reconstruction movement believes that these four doctrines represent consistent Calvinism and the mature thinking of the Protestant Reformation: